remotion-dev/template-audiogram/README.md

 ## License

-Notice that for some entities a company license is needed.
+Note that for some entities a company license is needed.
 Read [the terms here](https://github.com/remotion-dev/remotion/blob/main/LICENSE.md).